DilruX10/ReadSwap/README.md

 # ReadSwap

-- Mobile application for share second hand books.
+- Mobile application to share second hand books.
 - Developed using Kotlin and Firebase.
 - For MAD module